deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Workspace files and resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to understand the relation between workspace files and resources, let's have a look at an example:
+In order to clarify the relation between workspace files and resources, let's have a look at an example:

 .. figure:: images/workspace-example.png
    :target: _images/workspace-example.png

    Example workspace directory

 As noted, deegree scans the well-known resource directories for XML files (``*.xml``) on startup (note that it will omit directory ``manager``, as it is not a well-known resource directory).
-For every file found, deegree will check the type of configuration format (by determining the root element name).
-If it is a supported format, a corresponding resource will be initialized.
+For every file found, deegree will check the type of configuration format (by determining the name of the XML root element).
+If it is a recognized format, deegree will try to create and initialize a corresponding resource.
 For the example, this results in the following setup:

+* A metadata store with id ``iso19115``
 * A JDBC connection pool with id ``conn1``
-* A metadata store with id ``iso19115``
 * A web service with id ``csw``

-The individual configuration formats and their options are described in the later chapters of the documentation.
+The individual XML resource formats and their options are described in the later chapters of the documentation.

 .. tip::
   You may wonder why the ``main.xml`` and ``metadata.xml`` files are not considered as web service resource files.
-These two filenames are treated in a special manner.
+These two filenames are reserved and treated specifically.
 See :ref:`anchor-configuration-service` for details.

 .. tip::
   The configuration format has to match the workspace subdirectory, e.g. metadata store configuration files are only considered when they are located in ``datasources/metadata``.